 Do what you are interested in and find the time for.

 Take a boat going towards pier Phra Arthit (N13) and get down at that pier.
 If you tell the boat conductor that you need to go to Khao San Road, they will tell you where to get down.
 Exit the pier and you will find yourself standing at the side of a road.
 Turn left and walk for a few minutes until you come to a major road signal.
 Turn right and start walking on this road.
 After a few left turns that you do not need to take, you will come to a left turn where you will see the DTAC exhibit shown in the above picture.
 Once you exit pier N13, do not hesitate in asking other people on the road for directions to Khao San Road.

 If you wish to come back to Saphan Taksin BTS station via a boat, then keep in mind that the boat service runs upto 7.30pm only and the last boat from Phra Arthit pier going towards Sathorn pier will leave at 7.00pm.
 Otherwise you may take a meter taxi from Khao San Road to go directly to National Stadium BTS station.
+Another option is to take a motorbike taxi to Hua Lamphong MRT station to catch the next MRT train.
 Please do not take a Tuk Tuk because you will end up paying too much.

 Order of Visiting Riverside Attractions